KiKoS0/kikos0.github.io/content/about/index.md

 +++
 # About Me
 ---
 My name is Daghmoura Riadh.
 I am a Software Engineer from Tunisia.
-I work currently [@Ovice](https://ovice.in/) where we are re-designing Remote Work.
+I currently work  [@Candidate.ly](https://candidate.ly).

 I graduated from [ISSATSO](http://www.issatso.rnu.tn/) with a software engineering degree a few years ago.
 I am interested in web development (mostly backend), DevOps, computer graphics, reverse engineering and a lot of other stuff.